OCHA-DAP/ocha-anticipy/README.md

 ## A Simple Example

-Download the admin boundary CODs for Nepal, and retrieve provinces as a GeoDataFrame.
+Download the admin boundary CODs for Nepal, and retrieve provinces as a GeoDataFrame:

 ```python
 from aatoolbox import CodAB